magiblot/tvision/README.md

 * `TERM`: Ncurses uses it to determine terminal capabilities.
 It is set automatically by the terminal emulator.
 * `COLORTERM`: when set to `truecolor` or `24bit`, Turbo Vision will assume the terminal emulator supports 24-bit color.
 It is set automatically by terminal emulators that support it.
-* `TVISION_ESCDELAY`: the number of milliseconds to wait after receiving an ESC key press, default `10`.
+* `ESCDELAY`: the number of milliseconds to wait after receiving an ESC key press, default `10`.
 If another key is pressed during this delay, it will be interpreted as an Alt+Key combination.
 Using a larger value is useful when the terminal doesn't support the Alt key.
 * `TVISION_USE_STDIO`: when not empty, terminal I/O is performed through `stdin`/`stdout`, so that it can be redirected from the shell.
 By default, Turbo Vision performs terminal I/O through `/dev/tty`, allowing the user to redirect `stdin`, `stdout` and `stderr` for their needs, without affecting the application's stability.

     For example, the following will leave `out.txt` empty: